tigerokuma/BE-SSRT-2/ossrepo-backend/src/features/activity/features.md

 **Thresholds**:
 - `contributor_variance`: Decimal value representing standard deviations from contributor's normal file change patterns
 - `repository_variance`: Decimal value representing standard deviations from repository's normal file change patterns
+- `hardcoded_threshold`: Integer value (e.g., 20) representing absolute number of files that triggers an alert

 **Example**: A contributor who usually changes 1-3 files suddenly changes 20+ files in a single commit.
+Or if any commit touches more than 20 files.

 ### 3. High Churn
 **Description**: Detects rapid sequences of changes to the same files in short periods, which can indicate instability or rushed development.

 **Thresholds**:
 - `multiplier`: Decimal value representing multiplier from typical daily norm (e.g., 2.5x normal churn rate)
+- `hardcoded_threshold`: Integer value (e.g., 10) representing absolute number of commits in a time period that triggers an alert

 **Example**: If a file is typically changed once per day but gets modified 5 times in 2 hours.
+Or if there are more than 10 commits in a 24-hour period.

 ### 4. Ancestry Breaks (History Rewrites)
 **Description**: Detection of force pushes or history rewrites that overwrite previously known commits (e.g., squash merges, rebases).